ontop/dialect-factory-scaffolding/README.md

+This repository contains a tool for the automatic generation of a baseline implementation of new dialect support for ontop, as explained on [the ontop website](https://ontop-vkg.org/dev/db-adapter.html)

 Running this script starts a series of input requests to specify some key terms that need to be provided for the generation of the code:

 - *New SQL dialect name*: The name of the SQL dialect, preferably in pascal casing (e.g. `MySQL`)